cvijoviclab/RejuvenationProject/README.md

 > **RetentionPopulation** shows how to find parameters and generate populations for different retention factors and analyse the population-based behaviour. <br/>
 > **WtPopulations** shows how to generate cell lineages up to a few generations with focus on all individual cells, and how to use the data for analysis and plotting.<br/>
 > **GrowthRate** shows an example of solving the dynamically growing system until a certain time point.

+## Data of Publication Figures
+The folder **Data** includes the data underlying the figures in the publication.